mcquo011/Social-Network-Api/README.md

 Friend Management: Users can maintain a list of friends by adding and removing other users to and from their friend lists.

-Scalable and Extensible: The Social Network API is built using Node.js and Express, providing a scalable and extensible foundation for future growth and additional features.
+The Social Network API is built using Node.js and Express, providing a scalable and extensible foundation for future growth and additional features.

   ## Dependencies